ociu/sphinx-traceability-extension/example/index.rst

    :source: SYS
    :type:   fulfilled_by

+Another matrix that should spawn a warning as the relation in *type* does not exist

+.. item-matrix:: SSS to SRS
+   :target: SRS
+   :source: SYS
+   :type:   non_existing_relation

 Item tree
 =========

+Succesfull SYS tree

 .. item-tree:: SYS
     :top: SYS
     :top_relation_filter: depends_on
     :type: fulfilled_by

+Another tree that should spawn a warning as the relation in *top_relation_filter* does not exist.

+.. item-tree:: warning for unknown relation
+    :top: SYS
+    :top_relation_filter: non_existing_relation
+    :type: fulfilled_by

+Another tree that should spawn a warning as the relation in *type* does not exist

+.. item-tree:: warning for unknown relation
+    :top: SYS
+    :top_relation_filter: depends_on
+    :type: non_existing_relation

+.. only:: TEST_FOR_ENDLESS_RECURSION

+    Another tree that should spawn a warning as the forward and reverse relation are in the *type* field.

+    .. item-tree:: warning for forward+reverse
+        :top: SYS
+        :top_relation_filter: depends_on
+        :type: fulfilled_by fulfills

 Links and references
 ====================